GenericMappingTools/GMT.jl/docs/src/modules.md

 But setting pen attributes like illustrated above may be complicated if one has more that one set of graphical objects (lines and polygons) that need to receive different settings.
-A good example of this again provide by a *pscoast* command.
+A good example of this again provide by a *coast* command.
 Imagine one want to plot coast lines ans well as country borders with different line colors and thickness.
 Here we cannot simple state *lw=1* because the program wouldn't know which of the shore line or borders this attribute applies to.
 The solution for this is to use tuples as values of corresponding keyword options.

-    pscoast(limits="-10/0/35/45", proj="M12c", shore=(0.5,"red"), frame="a",
+    coast(limits="-10/0/35/45", proj="M12c", shore=(0.5,"red"), frame="a",
             show=1, borders=(1,(1,"green")))

 Here we used tuples to set the pen attributes, where the tuple may have 1 to 3 elements in the form